amirHossein5/huffman-php/README.md

 php src/decompress.php build/huffman.binary build/output.txt
 ```

-It is not production ready!
+It may not be production ready!